-A feeling of impending doom looms as cybercriminal gangs take companies out one by one in the wake of AI explosion.
-Ultra-sophisticated threats have begun to emerge propelling their nefarious schemes forward.
+A feeling of impending doom looms large over organizations as cybercriminal gangs take out businesses one by one in the wake of the AI explosion.
+Ultra-sophisticated threats have begun to emerge giving their nefarious schemes legs.

-At the Security Field Day event in California, the attending panel of delegates saw a solution in action that thwarts attempts of attack with the highest degree of confidence.
+Quite timely, at the Security Field Day event in California, the audience saw a solution in action that thwarts attempts of cyberattack with the highest degree of confidence.

 The Problem with One-and-Done Solutions